 - Expressing your sexual desires and needs

-- Getting use with and connected to your body
+- Getting used to and connected to your body

-They frequently explain how the exercises help, because understanding the benefit of doing the work on a consistent basis helps you stay motivated.
+They frequently explain how the exercises help because understanding the benefit of doing the work consistently helps you stay motivated.

-Your communication exercises will frequently include an examination of who initiates sex and intimacy, how each partner initiates it, which partner has a greater desire for sex, and what structural factors contribute to the satisfaction of this intimate dance.
+Your communication exercises will frequently examine who initiates sex and intimacy, how each partner initiates it, which partner has a greater desire for sex, and what structural factors contribute to the satisfaction of this intimate dance.

 Related Articles: Divorce vs Separation: What Are The Differences?

 Sex therapists assist you in understanding the mechanisms of your sexual excitation system’s on and off switches, as well as the mechanisms of your sexual inhibition system on and off switches (the things that put you off sex).